diveshsaini1991/Med-Haven/README.md

-# Contributing to the MedHaven 🤝
+## Contributing to the MedHaven

-We welcome and appreciate contributions from the community to enhance and improve the MedHaven .
+We welcome and appreciate contributions from the community to enhance and improve MedHaven.
 Whether you're a developer, designer, tester, or someone with valuable feedback, your input is valuable.

+---

-## Thank You!❤️
+## Thank You

-Thank you for considering contributing to the MedHaven.
+Thank you for considering contributing to MedHaven.
 Your efforts help make this project better for everyone.
 If you have any questions or need assistance, feel free to reach out through the issue tracker or discussions.
-Happy coding🤩!
+Happy coding!